Large deviations for marked sparse random graphs with applications to interacting diffusions

 \subsection{Proof overview}

-\textbf{Brief introduction to the BC-entropy.} Assume for a moment that the graph does not have any marks.
+\textbf{BC-entropy.} Assume for a moment that the graph does not have any marks.
 Denote by $\mathcal{G}_{n,m}$ the space of graphs with $n$ vertices and $m$ edges.
-Later on we allow $m$ to depend on $n$ and thus omit it from the notation .
+Later on we allow $m$ to depend on $n$ and thus omit it from the notation.
 Let $G_n$ be uniformly sampled from $\mathcal{G}_{n,m}$.
-The empirical neighborhood distribution of $G_n(i)$ is the random measure
+For each vertex $i\in [n]$ let $[G_n(i),i]$ be its connected component rooted at $i$.
+The empirical neighborhood distribution of $G_n$ is the random measure

 taking values on the space of probability measures defined on the space $\mathcal{G}_*$ of rooted connected graphs (up to isomorphism).
 In this context, Bordenave and Caputo~\cite{bc} establish sharp asymptotic exponential estimates for probabilities of the form